olab-io/divvy_datachallenge_2013_toolkit/README.md

 ### DIY API (Do-It-Yourself-Application-Programming-Interface)

-The DIY API is a way to let your visualization project search the Divvy bike data using simple search parameters
+The DIY API is a way to let your visualization project search the Divvy bike data using simple search parameters.
+Here are a few examples:

 Select the first page of 25 results for for trips between 2013-06-01 and 2013-07-01 for males over the age of 50: